 - Driver squib circuit open!

 - Horn doesn’t work – In some cases, a bad clock spring can cause the horn to stop working.

 - The cruise control switch does not work – On models, the cruise control is mounted on the steering wheel.
 If that’s the case, the cruise control wires are routed via the clockspring.

 - Steering wheel buttons don’t work – Your radio or stereo may perform adequately, but you can no longer change volume, change stations or control the radio from the steering wheel.
 You can no longer answer phone calls or hang up using your steering wheel buttons.

-- Rubbing noise when you turn the steering wheel is one of the early warning signs that the clockspring is starting to fail.
-Eventually, the clockspring will wear, and the ribbon inside the clock spring will break.
+- A rubbing noise when you turn the steering wheel is one of the early warning signs that the clockspring is starting to fail.
+Eventually, the clockspring will wear, and the ribbon inside the clockspring will break.

 - ESP / ETS / TCS light on – These systems require steering angle position, and on certain vehicles, that function is integrated inside the clockspring.